 Users additionally pay a portion of the money earned from the purchase of NFTs to the NFT marketplace as commission, in addition to the minting charge paid to the network validators.
-While OpenSea just retains 2.5% of the total transaction price, Rarible collects 2.5% from both the buyer and the seller.
+While OpenSea only retains 2.5% of the total transaction price, Rarible collects 2.5% from both the buyer and the seller.

 Although the blockchain charge is based on the price of gas and may change based on how busy the Ethereum network is, Rarible charges a service fee of 2.5%, and exchange provider fees of 4%.

 Royalties are an important part of the NFT universe because they give producers another way to make passive income.
 Creators of NFTs have the option to mint them with a provision that entitles them to a portion of the proceeds from the secondary market.
 Because of this, anytime NFTs are sold on the resale market, the actual creator gets a set royalty payment.

 The royalty rate for OpenSea is set at 10%.
 Rarible, in comparison, provides more flexibility because the original inventor can set the royalty rate at a maximum of 50%.

 OpenSea has the largest user base of any NFT marketplace, with over 4 million items listed and a more established user community.
 The platform offers a wide range of NFTs, from digital art to gaming items to virtual real estate.
 OpenSea's user base is largely made up of experienced collectors and traders, as well as established artists and creators.

 OpenSea NFT platform has experienced a substantial increase in user base, from 600,000 in 2022 to over 1 million in 2023.
 It is currently one of the largest NFT marketplaces, with over 80 million NFTs listed and a well-established user community.
 Rarible NFT platform has also seen growth in recent months, with 1.3 million users as of December 2022 and around 934,000 active monthly users in February.